Toocanzs/AnkiJapaneseCardRandomizer/README.md

  * `verticalText` Switches the card to layout text in a vertical left to right fashion, just like light novels are displayed.
 This is for vertical text reading practice
     * `chance` The chance to convert to vertical text.
 NOTE: This is set to `0` by default.
     * NOTE: This feature requires you to mark what section of your card is your expression field by adding the class name `expression-field` to it.
 Also for ease of use, Migaku cards work by default as the class name `migaku-word-front` is also used to enable this feature.
-To add the class name to your card, edit your card and see something like `<div class="question">{{Expression}}</div>` you just need to add `expression-field` to the class list like so `<div class="question expression-field">{{Expression}}</div>`
+To add the class name to your card, edit your card and you should see something like `<div class="question">{{Expression}}</div>` you just need to add `expression-field` to the class list like so `<div class="question expression-field">{{Expression}}</div>`
     * This feature may mess with your layout in unexpected ways (although it's only temporary).
 If you run into issues after turning it on, set it back to 0 and let me know what went wrong through a github issue https://github.com/Toocanzs/AnkiJapaneseCardRandomizer/issues/new